jakobzhao/geog458/project/project.md

 We will hold a final presentation meeting **on March 16th, 4:30 to 7:30PM**, each student is expected to present the final project in ~3 minutes, and plus another 1 minute for Q&A session.

 ## 3\.
 Peer Review
 During the final presentation, each student will need to share some constructive comments to at least **FIVE** of your class mates's final projects.
 The comments needs to be submitted as a new github issue to the presenter's final project repository.
-Your comment could start with  something the presenter did well, and the list a few iems the presenter could further improve.
+Your comment could start with something the presenter did well, and the list a few items the presenter could further improve.

 ## 4\.
 Submission